Invisible (2011 film): Reception

 Screen Daily described the film as "powerful and provocative".
 The reviewer praised the lead actresses; "Ronit Elkabetz makes a striking impact.. with her glacial aloofness meshing perfectly with the character of the forthright Lily."
-The reviewer continued to describe Dodina as "Equally fine".
+The reviewer described Dodina as "Equally fine".
 The review concludes that Aviad does not exploit the subject matter, but allows the "story of two women dealing with a long repressed trauma be told in an engrossing and emotive manner."

 The film won in citation from the jury in panorama category at the Berlin International Film Festival.

 It won the best film prize and Yevgeniya Dodina won the best actress prize in Haifa International Film Festival in October 2011.